The Holy Land: Israelis and Palestinians Today

 To many, Israel represents a beacon of democracy, stability, and prosperity in the middle of a bunch of very troubled states.… To others, its very existence is an offense against groups who were displaced after living here for centuries.
 As with everything here, it all depends on which people you talk to.

 There is no denying that the Israelis built a nation of abundance.
 They converted desert into lush valleys that support agriculture.
 The city of Tel Aviv was just a big sand dune in 1908.
 All Jewish Israelis go into the military at age 18, women for two years, men for three.
 Protecting their land and their freedom when surrounded by enemies is of paramount importance, but the universal draft also builds social cohesion.
-For a country that welcomes all Jews with its “Law of Return” policy, this military service ensures new arrivals are appropriately assimilated into Israeli culture.
+For a country that welcomes all Jews with its “Law of Return” policy, this military service ensures new arrivals can assimilate into Israeli culture.

 The “Law of Return” has resulted in the displacement of Palestinians.
 Entire villages were plowed under to make way for forests and parks to benefit the growing population.
 These new arrivals are welcomed “home” like royalty, though they have no connection with Israel at all.
 And families who have lived there for thousands of years are uprooted and forced to leave.